Chitedze Research Station Conservation Agriculture Long-term Trial

 maize cowpea rotation

-crop residue management exposure
+crop residue management process

 residues retained